metacurrency/ceptr-org/_projects/core.md

 #### Hardware optimized for Parallel Processing of Trees
 Just like a market emerged for GPU accelerators for mining and such, we see using similar devices to turbo charge Ceptr processing concurrent self-reducing trees.

-Imagine flashing your WiFi router with some Ceptr firmware. and pluging in a USB hub with slots for a couple GPU devices and a hard hard drive or two for storage.
+Imagine flashing your WiFi router with some Ceptr firmware and pluging in a USB hub with slots for a couple GPU devices and a hard hard drive or two for storage.
 We'd like for that lightweight box to be able to handle a significant computing load for distributed edge computing apps.

 While we're at it, we'd like for that router to support mesh networking protocols so you can break free of hardwire connections if/when someone pulls an "Internet Kill Switch."

 ### CeptrNet
-We mentioned the strange loop section phenomenon above, there’s an unusual logical inversion in the way the network communication in Ceptr is implemented.
+We mentioned the strange loop phenomenon above, there’s an unusual logical inversion in the way the network communication in Ceptr is implemented.
 Each VMHost (that needs to communicate with any other VMHosts) must get a CeptrNet address.
 You could say that each VMHost instance *exists* in the address space of CeptrNet.

 Yet CeptrNet is itself implemented as a receptor.
 All the code for managing routing, communications, filtering, address and key management, etc. are implemented in a CeptrNet receptor which is installed in any VMHost that wants to communicate via the network.